Make-Shift Country Wedding In Private Abbotsford Venue

 The venue does not have air conditioning as of this review so if the venue does open to the public, I would imagine summer weddings in the hall will be very warm and fans would be advised.

 Upstairs is a great area to either place more guests for dinner or as a change room and waiting room for the bride.
 The owner is into quilts and there was an example of her handiwork decorating the wall upstairs as well as some other antique items that added to the charm.
-From up on second-floor there is a nice view of the main room below.
+From up on the second floor there is a nice view of the main room below.